-Roberta Dawn Paniz

-Director and Chairman of the Board

-Dawn is a founding shareholder and director of the Issuer and also holds the position of Chief Financial Officer and Chairman of the Board.

-In addition to her role with the Issuer Dawn is a charter member and Past President of the British Columbia MIC Managers Association and the President and Chief Financial Officer of Fisgard Asset Management Corporation where she oversees the operational structure and strategies of the company.
+Roberta Dawn Paniz Director and Chairman of the Board Dawn is a founding shareholder and director of the Issuer and holds the position of Chief Financial Officer and Chairman of the Board.
+In addition to her role with the Issuer Dawn is the President and Chief Financial Officer of Fisgard Asset Management Corporation where she oversees the operational structure and strategies of the company.
 Although she does not occupy a Compliance Officer role with the manager, Dawn qualifies as a Compliance Officer and is a member of Fisgard's Credit Committee and Executive Committee where she is involved in mortgage investment policy development, mortgage investment selection and Capital Market strategies.
 Fisgard Asset Management Corporation manages \$300 million in mortgage assets, the capital for which has been raised primarily through its internal exempt market dealing representatives.

-Dawn also served as an inaugural member of the British Columbia Securities Commission's advisory group, Corporate Finance Stakeholder Forum, which will help ensure that the Commission's regulation of issuers is efficient and effective.

-With over twenty-five years' experience in the mortgage and investment industry Dawn's responsibilities at Fisgard Asset Management Corporation include information technology oversight, internal accounting, audit and record keeping, securities reporting and supervision of judicial and private trusts.
+With thirty years' experience in the mortgage and investment industry Dawn's responsibilities at Fisgard Asset Management Corporation include information technology oversight, internal accounting, audit and record keeping, securities reporting and supervision of judicial and private trusts.
+Dawn is also a current Director and has served as an inaugural member of the British Columbia Securities Commission's advisory group, Corporate Finance Stakeholder Forum, which will help ensure that the Commission's regulation of issuers is efficient and effective and is a charter member and Past President of the British Columbia MIC Managers Association.
 In addition to her career-long involvement in the mortgage lending and investment industry she has participated in the real estate industry as a former member of the Victoria Real Estate Board, the Vancouver Island Real Estate Board, the British Columbia Real Estate Association, the Canadian Real Estate Association and the Canadian Home Builders Association.
 Dawn is a member of the Mortgage Brokers Association of British Columbia and the Private Capital Markets Association of Canada and has held her mortgage broker's license with the British Columbia Financial Institutions Commission since January 1997.
 She is also a past director of the National Exempt Market Association (NEMA) headquartered in Calgary, Alberta.
-NEMA is a national organization that advocates on behalf of Canadian investors and Securities Issuers for the Exempt Market in Canada.
-NEMA publishes a quarterly magazine, the Exempt Edge.
+NEMA was a national organization that advocated on behalf of Canadian investors and Securities Issuers for the Exempt Market in Canada.
+NEMA is now known as PCMA, Private Capital Markets Association.
+Charles Rafer L. Strandlund Director Rafer is director of the Issuer and the CEO of the manager and a member of the Credit Committee.
+Prior to this he was the First Vice President, Commercial Mortgage Investments & Corporate Development and was responsible for the underwriting and supervision of the commercial lending as well as expanding the issuers syndicate lending relationships.
+During that time, he was instrumental in the growth and success of the portfolio which has fund over 5,000 mortgages valued at more than 2 Billion dollars.
+During his time with Fisgard, Rafer has also been the President of 4 Limited Partnerships which included 2 large land developments, a condominium resort property, and one of the largest bowling alley entertainment establishments in the